Snapshots of the Princess Sources

 implemented a similar procedure in Princess that can now be switched on

-with the option -simplifyConstraints=lemmas.
-I'm still
+with the option -simplifyConstraints=lemmas

 experimenting with different ways to integrate the ideas from the